ironsmile/vulkan-tutorial-go/en/11_Compute_Shader.md

 }
 ```

 The top part of the shader contains the declarations for the shader's input.
 First is a uniform buffer object at binding 0, something we already learned about in this tutorial.
-Below we declare our Particle structure that matches the declaration in the C++ code.
+Below we declare our Particle structure that matches the declaration in the Go code.
 Binding 1 then refers to the shader storage buffer object with the particle data from the last frame (see the descriptor setup), and binding 2 points to the SSBO for the current frame, which is the one we'll be updating with this shader.

 An interesting thing is this compute-only declaration related to the compute space: